Pippa Garner: Work

 In 1974, Garner modified a Chevrolet automobile to appear to be driving backwards while it moved forwards and vice-versa.
 Titled, Backwards Car, 1974, the artwork-like-invention was featured in Esquire in 1975.
 Garner's work has often been described as a "critique of car culture", reflecting on the US fascination with overbuilt, supersized machines.
 The work was noticed by San Francisco artists such as Ed Ruscha, Chris Burden, Nancy Reese, and the collective Ant Farm.
 Following the promotional feature of the artwork in Esquire, she began a long-term collaboration with some of these artists, especially Chip Lord of Ant Farm.

 Later, she appeared on The Tonight Show Starring Johnny Carson wearing her infamous Half-Suit, 1982.
 Additional appearances included the Merv Griffin Show and several other talk shows where she showcased her satirical consumer product "inventions."
 Similar inventions and artworks were shown in publications such as Car & Driver, Rolling Stone, Arts & Architecture and Vogue.

-In the 1980s, Pippa transitioned to a different gender as part of what she considered an "art project to create disorientation in my position in society, and sort of balk any possibility of ever falling into a stereotype again."
-In an interview musician and visual artist Hayden Dunham in 2021, Pippa expressed these sentiments around gender and transition: "There was something that always seemed odd about being saddled with a gender, or being isolated by your gender.
-Because the advertising, consumerism, in the background in my life, was very much gender-oriented.
-There were things for women and things for men.
-It was all-out masculinity or all-out femininity, macho or made up.
-And if you didn’t feel that yourself, you felt uncomfortable."

-Garner has been noted as a predecessor to the Kardashian beauty industrial complex as well as Paul Preciado’s Testo Junkie, from navigating the psych medical system to purchasing surgeries abroad on her transition, which jump started with "black market hormones" in the 1980s.
-Garner says in conversation with writer and artist Fiona Alison Duncan, who as working on the artist's narrative biography, "The concept of sex-change as a form of consumer technology began to intrigue me".

 Garner participated in Trappings, an artwork by Two Girls Working: Tiffany Ludwig and Renee Piechocki.
 During her interview for the project, she described her transition as a kind of artistic expression.
 Pippa appeared on the show Monster Garage as a guest artist.

 In 1997, Garner showed in Hello Again!, a "recycled art-focused" show which opened at the Oakland Museum and travelled throughout North America.
 The show, curated by Susan Subtle, featured Garner alongside Mildred Howard, Leo Sewell, Clayton Bailey, Claire Graham, Jan Yager, Remi Rubel, Mark Bulwinkle, and others.

+In 2010, Garner began experimenting with, in her words, the “trash medium” of T-shirts.
+As part of a larger project she dubbed Shirt Storm, Garner played with the T-shirt as a “format for art” and for her own critique of consumer culture and contemporary advertising.
+These shirts showcased Garner’s unique sense of humor, featuring ironic slogans paired with graphic symbols or racy imagery.
+Garner would wear these shirts herself around Santa Fe, a choice that gave her a “quick response” from her audience rather than having to wait for her pieces to end up in shows.

 In 2017, Garner had a solo show at Redling Fine Art, Los Angeles where she presented sculptures, drawings, and videos.

 A selected retrospective was on view at JOAN gallery in Los Angeles in November and December 2021.